-PR/SM provides the facility to partition a single platform to run any combination of z/OS, OS/390, z/VM, VIF, VM/ESA, VSE/ESA, TPF or Linux allowing requirements for different operating system environments to be met.
+PR/SM provides the facility to partition a single platform to run any combination of z/OS, z/OS.e, OS/390, z/VM, VIF, VM/ESA, VSE/ESA, TPF or LINUX allowing requirements for different operating system environments to be met.

 Where confidentiality is a concern, PR/SM provides separation of workloads, and prevents the flow of information between partitions.
-This trusted separation may be used in cases where the separation is based on need to know, or where data at differing national security classifications must be isolated.
+This trusted separation may be used where the separation is based on need to know, or where data at differing national security classifications must be isolated.